Cadrew/autolunar/README.md

 // the more automata you add, the better will be the result al.AddAutomaton(fredkin, gun)

-// generate an int between 0 and 100
+// generate an int64 between 0 and 100
 rng := al.Rand(0, 100)
 ```